eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/03_before-you-begin.md

 ---
-content_title: "1.2: Before You Begin"
+title: "1.2: Before You Begin"
 link_text: "1.2: Before You Begin"
 ---